 For aromas only.
 Comes from floral water that is a byproduct of Grade A distillation.
 This leftover water is sold to companies that take a small amount and combine it with carriers... and then label it “pure.”

 Therapeutic-grade oils have the highest standards, and are the focus of this website.

 This site has been specially prepared to help you discover how you can use therapeutic essential oils for the benefit of your household.

-Now that you have learned what essential oils are, you might enjoy learning how essential oils work.
+Now that we've answered the question, "What are essential oils?", you might enjoy learning how essential oils work.